-- 5.45 Open space, sport and recreation play an important role in enabling local communities to live active and healthy lifestyles.
+5.455.46 Open space, sport and recreation play an important role in enabling local communities to live active and healthy lifestyles.
 The Community Strategy identifies the need to provide opportunities for everyone to become more active, to promote not only healthy lifestyles but also improve general well-being.
-Local communities place much emphasis on retaining existing open space and recreational provision and the need for adequate provision associated with new development. - The 'Open Space Standards' set out in this Plan include public landscaped areas, playing fields, parks and play areas, informal recreation sites, and allotments (see Table 1 below) and also built facilities (see Table 2 below).
-The Council has produced locally-derived standards41 following extensive consultations, which are set out in the following Policy CP7.
-The policy seeks local improvements where deficiencies have been identified in particular types of facility, when measured against the new standards, with new facilities being provided to meet the needs of larger-scale development or the cumulative needs of smaller-scale development. - 5.47 Given existing shortfalls in provision, and to achieve the required improvements, it is important that all existing facilities are retained.
-Therefore all current open space areas and built sports facilities will be protected against development for other uses, unless improvements can be achieved by relocating them. - 5.48 Implementation of Policy CP7 will be through the Council's existing Open Space Strategy, unless superseded by the introduction of the Community Infrastructure Levy.
-The Open Space Strategy specifies the amount and type of facilities currently available, by Parish, together with an assessment of deficiency.
+Local communities place much emphasis on retaining existing open space and recreational provision and the need for adequate provision associated with new development.

+5.465.47 The 'Open Space Standards' set out in this Plan include public landscaped areas, playing fields, parks and play areas, informal recreation sites, and allotments (see Table 1 below) and also built facilities (see Table 2 below).
+The Council has produced locally-derived standards45 following extensive consultations, which are set out in the following Policy CP7.
+The policy seeks local improvements where deficiencies have been identified in particular types of facility, when measured against the new standards, with new facilities being provided to meet the needs of larger-scale development or the cumulative needs of smaller-scale development.